lteresah/AMLS-GraphDatabase/Stage1/README.md

 - Precursors: 02-###### (we don't actually have a policy to label our precursors)
 - Samples: 03-###### (we have a barcoding policy of samples in our lab that _differs_ from this, and we need to align before the graph database is officially implemented)

 I haphazardly came up with a structure for operation UIDs that I could automatically generate with excel based on their properties.
 My hope was that if I included enough properties I could minimize the risk of different operations sharing the same UID.
-This in turn would reduce the risk of unintentionally overwriting a node with a new one.
+This, in turn, would reduce the risk of unintentionally overwriting a node with a new, unrelated node.
 While this method does reduce that risk, the risk of creating duplicate nodes increases as you include more properties.
 If a property included in the UID were to be corrected or updated, this would prompt the system to create a _new_ node for that operation without deleting the old one.

 Therefore, my solution is _not_ ideal, but I have not gotten the opportunity to think about a better solution besides the possibility of using Universal Unique ID Generators.

-To complete the timestamps, I took a guess on what hour of the day I performed the operation.
-I then added an arbitrary amount of minutes/seconds to the time in order to maintain the correct order of operations.
+To complete the timestamps, I simply guessed what hour of the day I performed the operation and then added an arbitrary amount of minutes/seconds to the time in order to maintain the correct order of operations.

-**The Final CSV Structure:**
+**CSV Structure Version 1:**

+The CSVs will go through minor changes as I continue to explore the best way to implement the graph database, but the overall idea that each sheet should represent one operation type has remained the same, with the exception of a couple object types that have their own sheet.

+### 1.2.3: Importing CSVs into Neo4j to build the database

 ## 1.3: Discovering the Limitations of Neo4j Workspace